kinire98/klone/README.md

 3. Get the times of modification of each file in the directory of target directory.
 (DONE)
 4. Compare both.
 If the origin directory time is greater than the target directory time that means that there were some changes, so it's neccessary to make a backup.
 (DONE)
 5. If a directory or a file doesn't exist in the target directory it will be created.
 (DONE)
-6. If a directory or a file no longer exists in the origin directory two options: if nothing is addressed for this, it will just leave it there or you can delete it.
-7. All of this will be created in the most recent directory of the backup directory.

-The directory structure will be like this
+The directory structure is intended to be something like this (is up to you to maintain a correct file structure):
 ```
 |
  \_ backup_dir